shredthaGNAR/stars/README.md

 * [KnightmareVIIVIIXC/AIO-Firebog-Blocklists](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists): A collection of unified blocklists designed to provide complete filtering capabilities for different online threats.
 These blocklists are curated from multiple sources, offering a robust solution for blocking ads, malware, trackers, and other unwanted content.
 * [Viren070/AIOStreams](https://github.com/Viren070/AIOStreams): One addon to rule them all.
 AIOStreams consolidates multiple Stremio addons and debrid services into a single, highly customisable super-addon.
 * [NeloF4/AIOTools](https://github.com/NeloF4/AIOTools): All In One Tools Hacking
-* [AIPexStudio/AIPex](https://github.com/AIPexStudio/AIPex): AIPex: agentic assistant in your browser, automate your browser using natural language.
+* [AIPexStudio/AIPex](https://github.com/AIPexStudio/AIPex): AIPex: AI browser automation assistant, no migration and privacy first.
 ChatGPT Atlas Alternative, Alternative to Manus Browser Operator.
 * [air-controller/air-controller-desktop](https://github.com/air-controller/air-controller-desktop): A new handy and powerful Android phone assistant， powered by Flutter.
 * [canalnoises/AirDrop-Shortcut](https://github.com/canalnoises/AirDrop-Shortcut): A script to select AirDrop from Finder's Share menu.
 Assign to a keyboard shortcut for quick AirDropping.
 * [Airmail/AirmailPlugIn-Framework](https://github.com/Airmail/AirmailPlugIn-Framework): None